MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-sl-overview.md

    The phase doesn't migrate any data, but it gets the environment ready for migration by establishing the connection and pipeline between the on-premises database and the online tenant database.
 You also specify which companies to migrate.
 This phase starts when you run the **Set up Cloud Migration** assisted setup guide in [!INCLUDE [prod_short](../includes/prod_short.md)] online.

-   To get started, go to [Set up cloud migration](migration-setup-overview.md).
+   To get started, refer to [Set up cloud migration](migration-setup-overview.md).

 1. Configure Dynamics SL company migration

    The step is part of the setup phase in which you select the companies and data that you want to migrate.

-   To get started, go to [Configure Dynamics SL company migration](migrate-SL-configure-companies.md).
+   To get started, refer to [Configure Dynamics SL company migration](migrate-SL-configure-companies.md).

 1. **Data replication**